 From the tiniest Chihuahua to the biggest Great Dane, every dog needs exercise, which means that multiple times a day, it's time to take them on a walk.
 But there's a difference between a dog on a leash and a dog that is leash-trained.
 A well-trained dog will walk with a little bend in the leash at all times.
 They don't bark or lunge at strange sights, humans, or other dogs.
-And they keep a good pace, not stopping to sniff at every little thing.
+And they keep a good pace, frequently checking in with you with offered eye contact.

 Most dogs don't start out this well-trained, and each dog needs a little work to make them a good walker.
 Here are some simple steps that you can use as you start out leash training your pup into the perfect canine citizen.

 Make leash time the most fun time

 Being strapped into a leash and collar for the first time can be a little bit stressful for your pup, so you want to make this process as pleasant and happy as possible.
 If you don't, you might end up with a pup that resists putting on a leash or a harness.
 Our dog developed a love of playing a game with her harness.
 She knew that grabbing the harness meant we wanted her to do something, so she would run away, hide, and try to "play" to make the attention last as long as possible.
 We had to use a lot of treats and training time to change that reaction to make her easier to take on walks.